nellaivijay/CarND-P2/writeup_P2.md

 # [Rubric Points](https://review.udacity.com/#!/rubrics/481/view)
 # **1. Files Submitted**
-*Submission Files: The project submission includes all required files.*
+*1) Submission Files: The project submission includes all required files.*
 * The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code cells executed and displaying output.
 * An HTML or PDF export of the project notebook with the name report.html or report.pdf.
 * Any additional datasets or images used for the project that are not from the German Traffic Sign Dataset.